Camelot In Four Colors, Part 1

 Arthur, King of Time and Space

-Paul Gadzikowski has produced a daily installment of this "webcomic" since May 22, 2004.
+Paul Gadzikowski produced this "webcomic" in daily installments from May 22, 2004 through January 6, 2014.
 As he describes the premise in the strip's FAQ: "When King Arthur drew the sword Excalibur from the stone, its magic proved more powerful than even Merlin had known.
 It unmoored Arthur and his contemporaries from their home time, so that sometimes they exist in their original time, and sometimes they exist in the far future, and sometimes they exist in our time, etc." The major time periods depicted include a traditional Malory-like setting, a futuristic space setting, and a contemporary setting in which Arthur is an American high school student.
 The non-traditional settings help move this strip into its own special category, somewhere between a retelling and a new story of the traditional characters.

 French